qiime2/docs/source/tutorials/pd-mice.rst

    2. In this case, we can retain 47 samples with a rarefaction depth of 2000 sequences/sample.
    3. Based on the sequencing depth and distribution of samples, we'll use 2000 sequences/sample for this analysis.
 This will let us keep 47 of 48 high quality samples (discarding the one sample with sequencing depth below 1000 sequences/sample).

-Diversity Analysis
+Diversity analysis
 ==================

-The first step in hypothesis testing in microbial ecology should be looking at within- (alpha) and between sample (beta) diversity.
-We can calculate diversity metrics, apply appropriate statistical tests, and visualize the data using the ``q2-diversity`` plug in.
+The first step in hypothesis testing in microbial ecology is typically to look at within- (alpha) and between sample (beta) diversity.
+We can calculate diversity metrics, apply appropriate statistical tests, and visualize the data using the ``q2-diversity`` plugin.

 We’ll start by using the ``qiime diversity core-metrics-phylogenetic`` method which ratifies the input feature table, calculates several commonly used alpha and beta diversity metrics, and produces PCoA visualizations in Emperor for the beta diversity metrics.
 By default, the metrics computed are: